Saconyfx/HuntTerminal/README.md

 | **ZoomEye**| Global asset search, strong APAC coverage                 |
 | **Grep.app**| Regex code search across millions of public repos        |

+# Features

+- **8 search engines** wired up out of the box
+- **100+ pre-built dorks** across categories: Information Disclosure, Exposed Cloud Storage (Azure Blob, AWS S3, GCS, Firebase), Leaked Secrets & Tokens, Login & Admin Panels, Vulnerable Endpoints, IoT & Industrial, Subdomain & Asset Discovery, Error Messages
+- **Live target injection** — type your domain once, every dork on the page rewrites itself
+- **One-click launch** — click any card, the query opens on its native engine in a new tab
+- **Copy-to-clipboard** — grab the raw query if you want to paste it manually
+- **Custom dork file loader** — point at any hosted JSON dork list and merge it into the library on the fly
+- **Search & filter** — narrow by engine, dork type, or free-text search
+- **Dark / light mode** — preference persists across sessions
+- **Zero backend, zero tracking, zero API keys** — everything runs client-side
+- **Works offline** once cloned

 ## How It Works

 HuntTerminal runs entirely in your browser — no backend, no API keys, no tracking.
 The flow is three steps:

 ### 1. Select a Search Engine